shineRR/OSaSP/README.md

 - Make the mouse wheel work.
 Scrolling moves the sprite vertically.
 With the Shift key held down, scrolling the wheel moves the sprite horizontally.
 - Replace the sprite with a picture with a non-rectangular border.
 - Give the sprite a movement with a bounce from the borders of the window.

+#3.
+Exploring the output of text and fonts.
+Develop a program that writes a text table (N rows by M columns) into the window in such a way that all the columns of the table are evenly are distributed to the width of the window, and the height of the table rows is selected so as to accommodate the text of each cell.
+- When resizing the window, the table is recalculated and redrawn.